VNG-Realisatie/nlx/docs/docs/reference-information/oidc.md

 * `OIDC_DISCOVERY_URL`
 * `OIDC_REDIRECT_URL`

-When the management API starts, it will fetch the OpenID configuration from `${OIDC_DISCOVERY_URL}/.well-known/openid-configuration` and use this metadata to configure the OIDC client.
+When the management API starts, it will fetch the OIDC configuration from `${OIDC_DISCOVERY_URL}/.well-known/openid-configuration` and use this metadata to configure the OIDC client.

 ## Configuration hints for providers

-There exist a number of applications and cloud providers that offer OpenID Connect.
+There are multiple applications and cloud providers that offer OIDC.
-Below are configuration hints for providers that have been used successfully with NLX.
+Below are configuration hints for OIDC providers that have been used successfully with NLX.

 ### Dex

-[Dex](https://github.com/dexidp/dex) is a federated OpenID Connect provider.
+[Dex](https://github.com/dexidp/dex) is a federated OIDC provider.
 It's the identity service used in [try-nlx](../try-nlx).

 Assuming Dex is deployed on `https://dex.example.com`, the discovery url is: